githubtraining/write-javascript-actions/responses/01_welcome-issue.md

 - The [GitHub Actions Marketplace](https://github.com/marketplace?type=actions) is the primary place to find open-source actions that the community has written and released.
 Your action, should you choose to release it, could also reside here one day, ready to be consumed by the world!
 - The [GitHub Actions Repository](https://github.com/actions) is where you can find actions that are written by GitHub.
 We will leverage an action named `[checkout](https://github.com/actions/checkout)` from this repository as we go through this course.
 I'll explain more about what it does when we use it!
-- Your repositories may also contain **private actions** and they will most likely be located in the `.github/actions` directory in the root of your repository.  **This is the convention we will be using as we learn how to create our own Action.**
+- Your repositories may also contain **private actions** and they will most likely be located in the `.github/actions` directory in the root of your repository.  **This is the convention we will be using as we learn how to create our own action.**

 ### Using actions and Learning Lab